- Dean's Office |

 Defensive driving is a plus, but not a requirement, for this position.

 Because it is a public service desk and is staffed 7 days a week, for 13 1/2 hours per day most days, students will be asked to take night and weekend duty shifts, in addition to daytime hours.
-On some of these shifts, the student, once trained, will be the only person staffing the reference desk.
+On some of these shifts, the student, once trained, will be the only person staffing the research center desk.

 Special Collections & Archives